 Scenery as You Go: The platform maze in the "Pull Star Path", "Pull Star Path Speed Run" and "Purple Coin Spacewalk" missions in Space Junk Galaxy, as well as the ice bridges in Bowser's stage.

 Scenery Porn: Just look at some of the space backgrounds.
-They look absolutely amazing.
+They look absolutely amazing, and in 480p no less.
 For example, in the first level of Melty Molten Galaxy, there's a sequence which consists of Mario shooting through several launch stars in a row.
 The main point of the sequence seems to be to show off the impressive graphics of the volcano level.

 Toon Physics aside, it might have been more sensible for each of the galaxies to be called 'solar systems,' each found within the same galaxy.
 There's also a few mentions of Bowser setting up shop in the center of the universe, which isn't a place (or rather, is every place).
 'Center of the galaxy' would have worked much better.